What do you want to become?

 The School of Music, organized within the College of Fine Arts, plays an important role in the academic life of the University and the community.
 The School has 40 full-time and 4 adjunct faculty, serving some 75 graduate and 200 undergraduate music majors.
 Degree programs include B.A., B.M., M.M., and the Ph.D. (music and music education).
 The Ph.D. in Music includes emphases in composition, music history and literature, and ethnomusicology.
 All degree programs are accredited by NASM, NCATE, and the Southern Association of Colleges and Schools.

 The Frost School of Music, one of two schools established in 1926 when the University of Miami was founded, is one of the largest and best music schools located in a private university in the U.S., and one of the most comprehensive in all of higher education.
 The School’s innovative programs, combined with its traditional areas of concentration, offer its students one of the widest choices of career programs of any music school in the nation.
+Frost Online is proud to offer two innovative and dynamic online master’s degree programs and eight focused online graduate certificates pertaining to music business studies and entrepreneurship for musicians.

-University of North Florida is home to one of the most recognized performance-based music programs in the country.
+The University of North Florida is home to one of the most recognized performance-based music programs in the country.
 With an emphasis on American Music and comprised of dedicated faculty members who are recognized artist/practitioners in their fields, UNF’s Department of Music offers a stimulating, yet personal atmosphere in which students can study and grow.
 The UNF Department of Music is a limited access and exclusively undergraduate program offering Bachelor of Music (B.M.) degrees in Performance with concentrations in Voice, Piano, Piano Pedagogy, Woodwinds, Brass, Percussion, and Strings as well as a B.M. in Jazz Studies.
 UNF also offers a Bachelor of Music Education degree.
 Since its beginnings in 1972, the Department of Music’s limited access status has allowed for a more personal rapport between teacher and student while upholding the highest standards of musical excellence.
-The countless awards and endorsements that the Department has received and continues to receive is testament to the caliber of the UNF Department of Music as one of the very best anywhere.
+The countless awards and endorsements that the Department has received and continues to receive are testament to the caliber of the UNF Department of Music as one of the very best anywhere.
 UNF’s Department of Music is a fully accredited member of the National Association of Schools of Music (NASM).
 UNF was again voted by Princeton Review as one of the Top 50 Best Value Public Colleges for 2011.

 The USF School of Music is an exciting place for study and performance in one of the most artistically active areas in Florida.
 There are many incentives that attract music students to USF, including distinguished artist faculty, splendid ensembles that perform regularly at state, regional and national music events, an exceptional jazz studies program, one of the most complete electronic music studios in the nation (SYCOM), a visionary music education program, and an environment that boasts a wide range of excellent cultural activities.
 For every music student, listening and learning opportunities never cease, and for the advanced student, performing opportunities abound!
 USF graduates may be found in leading graduate schools, professional ensembles and prominent teaching and administrative positions throughout the state and nation.

 Welcome to The University of Tampa Department of Music.
 At UT, students may engage in music studies as broad as their interests.
 UT’s music degrees offer the flexibility to blend elements of musical styles, performance, technology, education, business, musicology, arranging and composition in ways that best serve professional goals and interests within programs certified by the National Association of Schools of Music.
-UT’s 32-member music faculty are a distinguished and dedicated group of performing musicians, composers and scholars who share their students love of music.
+UT’s 32-member music faculty are a distinguished and dedicated group of performing musicians, composers, and scholars who share their students love of music.

 The Department of Music offers a personalized education at the baccalaureate level to equip students to perform at professional levels and to think critically as musicians and educators.
 This personalized education is augmented by numerous performance and ensemble opportunities.
 The department sponsors musical performances both alone and in conjunction with the theatre and art departments to reach out to both the university and the community.
 Currently serving over 110 majors and minors, the Department of Music is housed in the Center for Fine and Performing Arts.